 The Russian-born Dutch Grandmaster achieved the grandmaster title at the age of 14 years and 7 months.
 Giri is a four-time Dutch Chess Champion (2009, 2011, 2012, and 2015) and won the Corus Chess B Group in 2010.
 He has also represented the Netherlands at four Chess Olympiads, winning two individual bronze medals.
 In 2016, Giri participated in the Candidates tournament, drawing all of his games.

-The No. 3 ranked player in the world Caruana became a Grandmaster at the age of 14 years, 11 months, 20 days.
-He was the youngest grandmaster in the history of the United States until this record was beaten in 2009 by Ray Robson.
-In October 2014 he achieved an Elo rating of 2844 becoming the third highest rated player in history.
+The No. 2 ranked player in the world, Caruana became a grandmaster at the age of 14 years, 11 months, 20 days.
+He was the youngest grandmaster in the history of the United States until his record was beaten in 2009 by Ray Robson.
+In October 2014, he achieved a FIDE rating of 2844, becoming the third highest-rated player in history.
+In 2018, Caruana won the Candidates tournament giving him the chance to play for the World Chess Championship in November against Magnus Carlsen.